ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 completed.
 You can view and examine the trajectory in the 'Trajectories' tab.

 ## Calculate the distinct-part of the van Hove function
-Select the VanHoveFunctionDistinct job leaving the setting to the defaults.
+Select the VanHoveFunctionDistinct job, leaving all settings at their default values.
 To speed the calculation up you may want to switch the `running_mode` to `multicore` and the number of processes to a number greater than `1`.
 Set the outputs file to setting to `mdanse_outputs/vanhovefunctiondistinct.mda`, hit 'RUN!' and wait